fionalimyh/tss-coach-portal-ui-no-schema/README.md

-# Swim Starter — Coach Portal UI Prototype
+# Lorem — Coach Portal UI Prototype

 A **mobile-first, frontend-only prototype** for the Swim Starter Coach Portal.
 Built with React + Vite + TypeScript.
 No backend, no real auth, no database.